SEC Data Privacy Compliance

 In recent years, the U.S. Securities and Exchange Commission (SEC) has taken a more active role in regulating data privacy for brokers, investment advisors, private fund managers and other organizations under their purview.
 Compliance with SEC standards may seem like an additional hassle, but if done correctly, it can form the basis of an enhanced security posture.
 Ultimately, when more organizations are adopting best practices for data privacy compliance, it strengthens the industry as a whole.

-In March 2014, the SEC held its inaugural Cybersecurity Roundtable, in which it identified several best practices for network security risk assessment and mitigation.
+In 2020, the SEC held its inaugural Cybersecurity and Resiliency Observations, in which it identified several best practices for network security risk assessment and mitigation.
 Specifically, it stated that all organizations should:

-- Conduct regular penetration testing, and then use the results to identify security weaknesses and make infrastructural improvements.
+- Conduct regular penetration testing, and then use the results to identify and block the transmission of sensitive data.

 - Identify and prioritize sensitive data and implement appropriate access controls.